Adrien-T/hub/web_scrapper_workshop/ws.md

 To help you, there are libraries you can use like **BeautifulSoup**.

 HINT: If you look in the html maybe the classes can help you.

+### Step 4: Store your data

+After running a scraper, you want to store your data somehow.
+You could put it in a database, or create a CSV file which is what we will do.

+Python has a library called **csv** that allows you to easily put well organised data in a CSV file.
+Now it's up to you to generate this file with a column for the names, one for the prices, and one for the ratings of each book.